blazejsewera/blog/src/pages/refactoring-teams.md

 ---
 layout: ../layouts/Post.astro
-title: Refactoring Management
+title: Refactoring Teams
 date: 2023-02-05
 draft: true
 draftDescription: |
   This article is incomplete and lacks proper references.
   It will be extended and completed soon.
-imgUrl: /refactoring-management/team-rafting-on-a-waterfall.jpg
+imgUrl: /refactoring-teams/team-rafting-on-a-waterfall.jpg
 imgDescription: A team rafting on a waterfall
 ---